 - The organization restricts the use of all unnecessary ports, protocols, and system services in order to limit entry points that attackers can use.
 For example, the use of the FTP service is eliminated from all computers, and the associated ports are blocked unless a required service utilizes those ports.
 The elimination of nonessential functionality on the network and systems provides a smaller attack surface for an attacker to gain access and take control of your network or systems.

-This practice, CM.L2-3.4.7, which requires limiting functionality to essential programs, ports, protocols, and services, extends CM.L2-3.4.6, which requires adherence to the principle of least functionality but does not specifically address which elements of a system should be limited.
+This requirement, CM.L2-3.4.7, which requires limiting functionality to essential programs, ports, protocols, and services, extends CM.L2-3.4.6, which requires adherence to the principle of least functionality but does not specifically address which elements of a system should be limited.